 Communicate.
-Teens should share travel plans with family members before leaving the province or country.
+Teens should share travel plans with family members before leaving the state or country.

 Share information.
 Teens should provide the cell phone number and email address of a friend they are traveling with in the case of an emergency.
 Family members should remind students to be cautious when sharing details about travel plans on social media.

 Know the red flags.
-Typically, the grandparent receives a frantic phone call from a scammer posing as their grandchild.
+Typically, the grandparent receives a frantic phone call from a scammer posing as their grandchild or a so-called “officer of the court”.
 The “grandchild” explains that he or she has gotten into trouble and needs help, perhaps caused a car accident or was arrested for drug possession.
 The "grandchild" pleads to the grandparents not to tell his or her parents and asks that they wire thousands of dollars for reasons posting bail, repairing the car, covering lawyer's fees or even paying hospital bills for a person the grandchild injured in a car accident.